janpetzold/az305-learning/README.md

 Roles can have Actions (Create, Read, ...) and DataActions (e.g. read Blob)

 Azure Blueprints s a service designed to define a repeatable set of Azure resources that implements and adheres to an organization's standards, patterns, and requirements.
 It supports Resource Groups, ARM templates, RBAC assignments, Policy assignments.
 Can be used to deploy Landing Zones, applied on Management Group level, aissigned to subscriptions and define resource groups.
 Primary purpose is to enforce organizational standards from top level to individual resources.
+Blueprints are not applied automatically to new subscriptions (but can be if applied on mgmt group level).

+With Azure Blueprints, the relationship between the blueprint definition (what should be deployed) and the blueprint assignment (what was deployed) is preserved.
+This is not the case for Policies.

 # Identity